1955 Indonesian legislative election: Aftermath

 The poor showing of the parties in the cabinet of Prime Minister Burhanuddin Harahap was a major blow.
 The parties who did better, such as the NU and the PSII were "reluctant" cabinet members with a weak standing.
 This left the government with the choice of making major concessions to the NU and PSII or seeing them leave the cabinet.
 With no clear electoral verdict, it was back to inter-party politicking and bargaining.
 The lack of a clear outcome discredited the existing political system.

-The new House of Representatives convened on 4 March 1956.
-It was to last four years.
-In his opening speech, President Sukarno called for an Indonesian form of democracy, and over the next few years, he would speak more about his concept (konsepsi) of a new system of government.
-In 1959, the era of Liberal Democracy came to an end with the establishment of Guided Democracy.
+The new House of Representatives was convened on 4 March 1956.
+It lasted four years.
+In his opening speech, President Sukarno called for an Indonesian-style of democracy, and over the next few years, he would speak more about his concept (konsepsi) of a new system of government.
+In 1959, the era of Liberal Democracy came to an end with the establishment of Guided Democracy period.
 Indonesia would have to wait until 1999 for its next free national elections.